Graylog2/documentation/pages/getting_started/explore.rst

 Explore Graylog
 ---------------

 Once messages are being received, you may want to poke around and explore a bit.
-There are several pages available, though not all may be visible to all users, depending on individual permissions.
+There are several pages available, though not all pages may be visible to all users, depending on individual permissions.
 The following is a brief description of each page’s purpose and function.

 Streams
 ^^^^^^^

 Streams are a core feature of Graylog and may be thought of as a form of tagging for incoming messages.
 Streams are a mechanism used to route messages into categories in real-time.
 Stream rules instruct Graylog which message to route into which streams.

 Streams have many uses.
 First, they are used to route data for storage into an index.
 They are also used to control access to data, route messages for parsing, enrichment or other modification and determine which messages will be archived.

 Streams may be used in conjunction with Alerts to notify users or otherwise respond when a message meets a set of conditions.

 Messages may belong to one or to multiple streams.
 For additional detail, please see :ref:`streams`.

 Searches
 ^^^^^^^^

 The Graylog Search page is the interface used to search logs directly.
 Graylog uses a simplified syntax, very similar to Lucene.
 Relative or absolute time ranges are configurable from drop down menus.
 Searches may be saved or visualized as dashboard widgets that may be added directly to dashboards from within the search screen.

 Users may configure their own views and may choose to see either summary or complete data from event messages.
 Saved Searches may be imported and exported via content packs and search results may be exported to file.

 For additional detail, please see :ref:`queries`.

 Dashboards